24th EMVA Business Conference

 Meet CEOs, managing directors, corporate strategists, marketing directors, technical managers and other executives of our business to exchange market intelligence and news of innovative technologies.

 The EMVA Business Conference year by year visits a different European city.
-In 2025 Rome in Italy will welcome the machine vision community.
+In 2026 Stockholm in Sweden will welcome the machine vision community.

 Presentations & Keynotes